Register Authenticators

 The mechanism for generating public key credentials, as well as requesting and generating Authentication assertions, can be extended to suit particular use cases.
 Each case is addressed by defining a registration extension.

 The example below is tatolly fictive.
-Some extensions are but the supports depends on the authenticators and on the relying parties.
+Some extensions are defined in the specification but the supports depends on the authenticators and on the relying parties.